 Construction equipment may be kept anywhere on the property if there is a valid building permit and work is in progress.

-Cars, trucks or vehicles that don’t work may only be kept on a residential lot if stored in a garage or fully enclosed building.
+Cars, trucks or vehicles that do not work may only be kept on a residential lot if they are within a fully enclosed building or structure, or are kept completely screened or shielded from view in accordance with Chapter 110 of the Code.
 An inoperable vehicle is defined as one that:

 - Does not start and move under its own power; or